Mexborough and Swinton Times, November 1.

 A letter from Messes Kilner Brothers, Conisborough was read respecting the five acres of land which the Council have aquired for a refuse tip from the trustee of the Montagu estate, Messrs Kilner were the tenants, and they now formally give up occupation.

 At the same time they reserve their rights to take action should the tip become a nuisance to either themselves, their tenants or workmen.

 County Council Neglect

 In reply the County Council offered to grant the sum of £116.10 shillings towards expenditure.
-In regard to this matter, Mr Harrison (the chairman of the Highway Committee) move:
+In regard to this matter, Mr Harrison (the chairman of the Highway Committee) moved:

 The whole of the district in the rural area contributed their quota to the County rate, and he could not see why the County Council in return should not contribute towards the maintenance of the footpaths.
-He wish the people of Conisborough, to know that the only reason the Rule Council refused to carry out the work was because the County council only wish to pay half the expense.
+He wished the people of Conisborough, to know that the only reason the Rural Council refused to carry out the work was because the County council only wished to pay half the expense.

-Mr Batty, seconded, and Mr tune supported the resolution.
+Mr Battey, seconded, and Mr Tune supported the resolution.

 Mr W.H.Chambers said he quite agreed with what had fallen from the previous speakers.
 There was a very great deal of traffic upon the footpath, and if it was repaired again with the same material as before, it would not last long.
 That was a very foolish thing to do.
 It was a footpath on the Main Road, the repair which was vested entirely in the County Council and the County Council, had to pay the whole of the cost of maintaining the road.
 If the County Council liked to be so foolish and keep the footpaths constructed of material that does not last long, it did not see how the Rural Council could help it except to keep repairing the footpath with the same material until the County Council got tired of paying for it and began to repair it with something better.
 (Hear, hear).